 I think of these three elements through a Venn lens, for the diagram captures both their interdependence and autonomy.
 In some way or another, most colleagues are liable for the operational component.
 Whether it relates to administering assessments, preparing articles, processing applications, addressing student grievances, or maintaining the temperature in lecture theatres, operations matter.
 Without hyperbole, these activities comprise some 90-95% of what university workers do.
 And most of them do not involve the dean.

 While the dean oversees operations, they are not in the trenches.
-I see few students; to be frank, I see few academics.
+I see few students; to be frank, I see few academics (I admit I wish I saw both constituencies more).
 I am engaged not with the operations but with the strategy and vision.
 Institutions are entropic, and the spectre of complacency perpetually hovers over them.
 My role is to counteract this.
 We need a vision to guide the institution, yes, but once the vision is articulated, strategy takes us forward.

 In factual terms, it means that I take part in endless meetings.
 We require several meetings to generate a strategy and several more to implement, revise, test, and renew.
 It also means that I devote an abundance of time planning and guiding others to materialise the faculty’s vision.

 You might now appreciate the accuracy of one of my earlier remarks.
 For many academics, the deanship is a calamity, for it takes them away from academia.
 I, however, am not ambivalent about the post.
-I’ve been dean for just over a month, and I feel a nimbleness of being, even a spring in my step.
-As I now understand it, I was weary of the operational part of academia and ravenous for something different.
-Some may wish to ask me how I feel in a year’s time.
-Academic colleagues who are also tired of the rigmarole might consider whether a break from operations, rather than a departure from the sector, would prove salutary.
+As dean, I feel a nimbleness of being, even a spring in my step.
+Academics who are also weary of the rigmarole might consider whether a break from operations, rather than a departure from the sector, would prove salutary.

 Lesson #4: Communication